stevebraaksma/buyernode-frontend/README.md

 # Getting Started
 [Click here](https://buyernode.netlify.com/) to see the deployed Project.
-On the home page, choose to manually enter parts, or upload Excel spreadsheet.

 # Future Enhancements

-- Connect to company ERP system database to automatically add certain Sales Orders meeting certain criteria to the the app as tasks.
+- Connect to company ERP system database to automatically add new Sales Orders meeting certain criteria to the the app as tasks.
 - Send daily reminder emails from the app to the procurement team members.